Check-in (2025)

 Who we reached

-• 311 direct invitations to community who had provided feedback on parking were sent.
+were sent to community members who had previously provided feedback about parking in Carlton.

-• 36 residents, workers and businesses from across Kensington attended.
+including residents, workers and businesses from across Kensington.

 • Over 110+ people in person.